Making a Weather Skin

 Now that you have an API Key, we can use this to start querying data and making skins

-DISCLAIMER: This guide is going to assume you've read the already and have a decent understanding of how skins work.
+DISCLAIMER: This guide is going to assume you've read the Rainmeter Manualarrow-up-right already and have a decent understanding of how skins work.
 READ THE MANUAL.

 Using the API